Welcome to the lab!

 - Reproducible Research on GitHub: Please refer to this page for detailed instructions and examples of the requirements for reproducible research.

 - Weekly In-Person Meetings: As a lab member, you are expected to meet with me on a weekly basis to discuss projects or educate me on topics you have become an expert on.
 Please note that these meetings should not be considered a status checks or a progress report, as these should be communicated via daily GitHub pull requests already prior to the meetings.
 Instead, use the meeting to address any outstanding questions or discuss next steps, as well as any difficulties (professional or personal) you would like my help with.
-Please take the initiative to book these meetings on my calendar each week and keep detailed notes, which you will share afterward by posting action items on Slack or GitHub issues.
-It is recommended to use Juptyer Notebooks or chalk talk style to communicate the discussion, rather than making formal slides.
+If we do not have fixed weekly meetings arranged, then please take the initiative to book these meetings on my calendar.
+Please keep detailed notes and post action items on GitHub issues in relevant repositories as summary of meetings.
+During our meeting, it is highy recommended to use Juptyer Notebooks or whiteboard drawing (if we meet in person) to communicate the discussion, rather than making formal slides.
 If you need to meet with me urgently but cannot find a slot on my calendar, please send me a message to pencil in a meeting.

 - The Slack App for Daily Communication: Please install the Slack app on your computer for instant communication on projects.
 Please be aware that I may message you after hours or on weekends, but you are not obligated to respond until normal business hours.
 I only send these messages in case I forget to send them later, and I don’t expect an immediate response if it is after hours.